Using Coder Tools

 Vault Coder includes a specialized administration area within Tools > Coder Tools.
 From Coder Tools, you can perform administration tasks related to coding activities in your vault, such as managing application- and study-level settings, creating synonym lists and do not autocode lists, and form configuration.
 Performing these tasks in a single location saves you time.
 Note that tasks in this area apply at the vault and study level, except for form configuration.

-Users with the standard CDMS Clinical Coder Administrator application role can perform the actions described above by default.
-If your vault uses custom Application Roles, your role must have the following permissions:
+Users with the CDMS Clinical Coder Administrator study role can perform the actions described above by default.
+If your vault uses custom Study Roles, you must have a Study Role that grants the following permissions:

 |Standard Tab||Coder Tools Tab||